Compare Electricity Plans

 Here are some of the cheapest gas deals on our database for SA.
 These estimated annual costs are based on the Australian Gas Network in Adelaide and yearly gas usage of 11,875MJ, but prices will vary depending on your circumstances.
 We show one product per retailer, listed in order of lowest estimated cost.
 These are products from referral partners†.
 Our database may not cover all deals in your area, and please check retailer websites for up to date information.

-Simply Energy’s gas plans in South Australia mirror the retailer’s electricity products, with three options to consider.
-These include an exclusive deal for RAA members in SA that comes with a decent guaranteed discount.
-All plans come with variable rates and Simply Energy may offer an additional bill credit for combining electricity with gas when you join, however this may not be available at all times.
+Engie’s gas plans in South Australia come with variable rates and no lock-in contracts.
+Engie may offer bill credits for combining electricity with gas when you join, however this may not be available at all times.
+Additional discounts for RAA customers may also be available on occasion.

 As one of the biggest electricity and gas companies in the country, you would expect EnergyAustralia to have plenty of offers for South Australians – and you’d be right.
 Guaranteed discounts are the order of the day, with personal preferences definitely coming into the decision-making process.
-Mirroring its electricity plans, the retailer has two gas plans on offer, both offering variable rates.
-For those just looking for a no fuss plan, EnergyAustralia has a ‘basic’ deal on an ongoing benefit period.
-However, this plan does come with slightly higher rates than the others.
-South Australians also have the ability to opt in to carbon offset options with EnergyAustralia through its ‘Go Neutral’ product.
+The retailer has a small range of gas plans on offer, one of which allows customers to lock in their rates for 12 months and another that offers a big discount.

-AGL usually offers a few gas plans in South Australia.
-AGL’s plans have no exit fees or lock-in contracts, but it should be warned the retailer has a habit of changing its plans fairly often, so keep an eye out for product changes and online sign-up credits which may be available at certain times.
+AGL’s plans have no exit fees or lock-in contracts, but it should be noted the retailer has a habit of changing its plans fairly often, so keep an eye out for product changes and online sign-up credits, which may be available at certain times.
 You’ll also gain access to AGL Rewards when signing up to a gas plan.

 Customers connected to the gas distribution network can access one of two types of contracts with their gas supplier – standard contracts and market contracts.
 Understanding the difference is the first step to saving money.

-Meet the Research TeamKeep in mind that there are several gas companies operating in South Australia.
+Meet the Research TeamKeep in mind there are several gas companies operating in South Australia.
 While the four in our review can generally be considered the most prominent, retailers including Alinta Energy, Lumo Energy and Red Energy also sell natural gas across SA.
 However, the vast majority of households remain connected with one of the big three.
-Here is a list of gas suppliers curretnyl offering plans in South Australia:
+Here is a list of gas suppliers currently offering plans in South Australia according to our database:

 In South Australia, the gas distributor is Australian Gas Networks (formerly Envestra).
-This is who you will need to contact in the event of a gas leak or other emergency.
-If you’re worried about signing up with a small gas supplier, remember that these companies are simply the customer-facing part of your overall service.
+This is the company you will need to contact in the event of a gas leak or other emergencies.
+If you’re worried about signing up with a small gas supplier, remember these companies are simply the customer-facing part of your overall service.
 They handle your billing and general enquiries, but it’s the gas distributors that are actually responsible for your supply.

 In addition to these gas usage charges, also pay close attention to the daily supply charges in your price fact sheet.
 These are the costs you’ll need to pay simply for the pleasure of being connected to the gas network.
-These can add a significant amount to your overall bill – typically around 60c to 80c a day.
+These can add a significant amount to your overall bill – up to $1 a day in some cases.
 It’s entirely possible that gas supply charges could contribute a higher proportion of your overall costs than gas usage charges, especially if you don’t use gas for hot water heating.
 So, be sure to check all the rates listed before making a decision.

 There are lots of things to think about when it comes to picking a gas supplier for your home.
-We asked respondents to our survey in 2022 about their main reasons for initially picking their gas supplier.
+We asked respondents to our survey in 2023 about their main reasons for picking their gas supplier.
 This is what we found:

-A quarter of gas customers in SA (25%) signed up to their supplier over the phone and another quarter (25%) did so online.
-This year, we found that 42% of South Aussies think they get a good deal on gas.
+Just over a quarter of gas customers in SA (27%) signed up to their supplier over the phone and one-fifth (20%) did so online.
+This year, we found that 37% of South Australians think they get a good deal on gas.

 Here are the previous winners of Canstar Blue’s Natural Gas Suppliers – SA Customer Satisfaction Award:

-Many South Australians rely on natural gas to heat and power their homes, and given the trajectory electricity rates have taken in the past few years, gas bills can add further pressure to already tight …
+Many South Australians rely on natural gas to heat and power their homes, and given …

 Canstar Blue has calculated and compared the average kWh price of electricity in NSW, QLD, VIC and SA.
 See how your state compares.

-– Read moreCompare Electricity & Gas Providers - August 17th
+– Read moreBest-Rated Electricity Providers for Business - September 2nd

 As a senior or pensioner, you may be entitled to specific energy deals that can help keep costs down.
 Consider providers, plans and deals at Canstar Blue.